 Line 4.
 Enter the Indiana apportionment percentage if the corporation has any multistate business activities.
 If apportioning income, enter the Indiana percentage (rounded to two decimal places) from line 9 of Schedule E, Apportionment of Income for Indiana.
 Do not enter 100%.
 See Schedule E instructions beginning on page 13.

-For more information, see Information Bulletin #12 available at www.in.gov/dor/legal-resources/tax-library/information-bulletins/income-tax-information-bulletins/.
+For more information, see Income Tax Information Bulletin #12 available at www.in.gov/dor/files/reference/ib12.pdf.

 Before continuing to lines 5 through 25, complete Schedule IN K-1 for each shareholder.